Andyson08/Destiny-Reading-Calculator-V1.0/README.md

-# Astrology Chart Calculator
+# Chinese Astrology Birth Chart Generator

-A free, standalone Chinese Astrology chart app that generates your **Zi Wei Dou Shu (ZWDS)** and **BaZi (Eight Characters)** birth chart — no install required, just open the HTML file in your browser.
+A free, standalone Chinese Astrology birth chart app that generates your **Zi Wei Dou Shu (ZWDS)** and **BaZi (Eight Characters)** birth chart — no install required, just open the HTML file in your browser.

 Built by **Andy Low**.